49 States Use Common Law, Louisiana Does Not

 Does the Difference in Louisiana Law Make a Big Difference in Practice?

-No, there is not usually a big difference in practice in the realm of tort — personal injury — law.
+No, there is not usually a big difference in practice in tort — personal injury — law.
 There can be differences in other areas of civil law, like in estate law and Louisiana’s forced heirships.
-However, with personal injury cases, the Louisiana civil law system and other states’ common law systems often end up handling the cases in a similar manner.
+However, with personal injury cases, the Louisiana civil law system and other states’ common law systems often handle the cases similarly.
 In fact, in practice:

-- Louisiana judges can and do rely on centuries of case law history, even if they’re basing their decisions on codified law.
-In other words, precedent isn’t totally disregarded, and it can play an important role in how Louisiana judges issue decisions and rulings.
+- Louisiana judges can and do rely on centuries of case law history, even if they base their decisions on codified law.
+In other words, precedent isn’t disregarded and can be essential in Louisiana judges’ decisions and rulings.

 - Judges in other states are not bound to an “unwavering adherence to precedent [because that could] undermine the principal policy on the other side of the stare decisis ledger: assuring accurate judicial decisions that faithfully apply correct principles of law” (source: Stanford Law).
 In other words, these judges can decide precedent is grossly unjust or a “doctrinal anachronism” and defy the previous ruling.
 They are not chained to making decisions solely based on precedent.